DarkKronicle/AdvancedChatCore/docs/chatBox/chatBox.md

 ---
 ### AdvancedChatBox
-- Complex writing of messages and formatting in the text box.</b>
+- Complex writing of messages and formatting in the text box.

 The information on this page is for the features of the ChatBox module of AdvancedChat.
 You can see the available sections in the Table of Contents, listed above.